yalland-ubi/yalland-docs/v3/YALLStakingForeignMediator.md

 ```

 A delegate can unlock his stake with exclusion of the locked value.
 For ex. if Alice has 30K stake and 20K of this stake is locked, she could unstake only 10K.
-If she wants to unstake the entire stake of 30K, she should unlock it first, and only after unlocking she would be able unstaking the entier 30K stake.
+If she wants to unstake the entire stake of 30K, she should unlock it first, and only after unlocking she would be able unstaking the entire 30K stake.

 ##### #lock(uint256 _amount)